What is TED talk?

 The growth of Big Data has been highly inspiring.
-Over the years, data analytics, extraction, and visualization have revolutionized numerous sectors across the globe.
-From the tech world, business arena, and service industries to healthcare, fashion, and entertainment, Big Data has been the driving force for countless industries.
+Over the years, data analytics, extraction, and data visualization have revolutionized numerous sectors across the globe.
 Irrespective of their nature, operations, and size, business organizations are embracing and leveraging data like never before!

 Such increasing popularity of big data and data analytics creates unique opportunities for further research and development.
-The tech world, thought leaders, aspiring entrepreneurs, data analysts, thinkers, and data scientists had come together to unlock new avenues for big data.
+The tech world thought leaders, aspiring entrepreneurs, data analysts, thinkers, and data scientists had come together to unlock new avenues for big data, especially in TED Talks.

-These TED talks are comprehensive accounts of their thoughts and present a clear picture of what the world’s thinking about the data revolution.
+These TED talks on Big Data are comprehensive accounts of their thoughts and present a clear picture of what the world’s thinking about the data revolution.
 The acronym ‘TED’ stands for ‘Technology, Entertainment, and Design.’
-As a conglomeration of world’s top data scientists, business enthusiasts, trusted voices, thought leaders, icons, Mavericks, and geniuses, TED aims at promoting innovative ideas and discussing path-breaking issues within 18 minutes.
+TED aims at promoting innovative ideas and discussing path-breaking issues within 18 minutes.

-He is one of the most popular data journalists who loves to infer visually appealing conclusions from complicated data sets.
+He is one of the most popular data journalists who love to infer visually appealing conclusions from complicated data sets.
 David believes in attractive designs and their power to reduce information silos.

 As the Founding Director and one of the significant members of ‘Harvard Cultural Observatory,’ Jean-Baptiste along with his friend and colleague Erez Lieberman Aiden studies human history, culture, and language.
 He carries out this research with the help of quantitative methods thus unlocking new opportunities for data analytics.

 4. Big Data, Better Data, by Kenneth Cukier